Worldwide Guide to Women in Leadership

 Housing and Local Government Minister 1997-2001. (b.
 1946-)

-2003 Secretary of State of International Development The Rt Hon Baroness Amos of Brondesbury
+2003 Secretary of State for International Development The Rt Hon Baroness Amos of Brondesbury

 2003-07 Leader of the House of Lords and Lord President of the Council

 Baroness-in-Waiting (Whip) and Spokesperson on International Development and Social Security, and Spokesperson on Women's Issues in the Lords 1998-2001, Junior Foreign Minister.
-2001-03.
+2001-03 later Ambassador to Australia, EU Representative to the African Union and United Nation Vice Secretary General for Humanitarian Affairs.
 Valerie Amos was created a Baroness Amos of Brondesbury, in the London Borough of Brent in 1997 as the first black woman.
 She was the first female and second black person in the Cabinet. (b.
 1954-).

 Ruth Kelly

-2006-07 Secretary of State of Communities and Local Government and Minister for Women
+2006-07 Secretary of State for Communities and Local Government and Minister for Women

 2007-08 Secretary of State for Transport